Skip to main content

 These gonadotropins, in turn, act on the gonads (testes or ovaries) to stimulate the production of testosterone and estrogen, respectively.
 These sex steroids then exert a negative feedback effect on the hypothalamus and pituitary, maintaining homeostasis.

-The is the body’s primary stress-response system.
+The HPA axis is the body’s primary stress-response system.
 In response to a perceived threat, the hypothalamus releases Corticotropin-Releasing Hormone (CRH), which signals the pituitary to release Adrenocorticotropic Hormone (ACTH).
 ACTH then stimulates the adrenal cortex to produce glucocorticoids, primarily cortisol.
+Cortisol mobilizes energy, suppresses inflammation, and prepares the body for a “fight or flight” response.
+It also provides negative feedback to the hypothalamus and pituitary to terminate the stress response.

 These two axes are deeply intertwined.
 Chronic activation of the HPA axis, a hallmark of modern life, has a profoundly suppressive effect on the HPG axis.
-Elevated levels directly inhibit the release of GnRH from the hypothalamus and can reduce the sensitivity of the pituitary to GnRH and the gonads to LH.
+Elevated cortisol levels directly inhibit the release of GnRH from the hypothalamus and can reduce the sensitivity of the pituitary to GnRH and the gonads to LH.

 This is a teleologically sound survival mechanism; in times of chronic danger, the body prioritizes immediate survival over long-term functions like reproduction.
 In the context of a human lifespan, however, this chronic suppression accelerates the decline of the HPG axis, effectively hastening the aging process.